kseryi/Control-Snap4Arduino/README.md

 http://s-team.cc.ua/control/index.html
+For working with smartphones and tablets, I recommend using the Mozilla Firefox browser.

 I present to you the control panel designed for the HTTP server environment of Snap4Arduino.
 Currently, only 4 types of controls have been created: